THIS UNIT

 This one-day lesson explains what the Mission Presidio System was and why Spain established the system in Texas.
 It summarizes the significance of the first missions in east Texas and the founding of San Antonio.

-Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions of this lesson plan, including a step-by-step guide through the lesson.
-When applicable, a list of primary sources used in the lesson is also included.
-Slideshow This ready-to-use classroom slideshow contains the warm-up exercise, the daily objective, the “We will / I will” statements, and the essential question for the lesson.
-It guides the class through the assignment providing larger versions of images, visual representations of the directions, and supports for reading and answering questions including sentence stems for in-class responses.
-It concludes with the exit ticket.
-Warm-up and Exit Ticket In this printable warm-up / bell-ringer activity, students will determine where they would establish the first mission in Texas using a map of Texas and its surrounding areas with the contemporary political boundaries.
-Students will provide a justification for their choice.
-In this exit ticket, students are given a scenario in which they are missionaries in east Texas who have received a text message from the governor asking how things are going in east Texas.
-They respond to the governor.
-They provide what they believe the governor would say in response to them.
-The Warm-up and Exit Ticket document includes two warm-ups on the front of the page and two exit tickets on the back of the page.
-This formatting reduces the number of copies needed, as teachers will cut each printed page in half.
-Each student will receive a half-page with the warm-up on the front and the exit ticket on the back.
-Grade Level Student Guided Notes In this printable assignment, students will write notes in their guided notes chart.
-They will provide a short answer response for the essential question for each reading using sentence stems to guide their responses.
-Students will answer two comprehension questions by using sentence stems to provide short, constructed responses based on information from the readings.
-Foundation Student Guided Notes In this printable assignment, students will fill in the blanks in their guided notes chart based on the information from each slide.
-They will choose from multiple-choice options to complete the essential questions for each reading.
-Students will answer two comprehension questions by choosing the best answer from multiple-choice options.
-Advanced Student Guided Notes In this printable assignment, students will write the notes in their guided notes chart.
-They will provide a short answer response for the essential questions for each reading.
-Students will answer two comprehension questions by providing short, constructed responses based on information from the readings.
+The Caddo Confederacy Spanish missionaries San Antonio Mission San Francisco de los Tejas French Louisiana Disease El Camino Real de los Tejas The Founding of San Antonio, 1718 The Founding and running of Mission San Francisco de los Tejas, 1690 - 1693 Territorial conflict Catholicism Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions lesson plan, including step-by-step guide lesson.
+When applicable, list primary sources used lesson also included.
+Slideshow This ready-to-use classroom slideshow contains warm-up exercise, daily objective, "We will / I will" statements, essential question lesson.
+It guides class assignment providing larger versions images, visual representations directions, supports reading answering questions including sentence stems in-class responses.
+It concludes exit ticket.
+Warm-up Exit Ticket In printable warm-up / bell-ringer activity, students will determine establish first mission Texas using map Texas surrounding areas contemporary political boundaries.
+Students will provide justification choice.
+In exit ticket, students given scenario missionaries east Texas received text message governor asking things going east Texas.
+They respond governor.
+They provide believe governor say response them.
+The Warm-up Exit Ticket document includes two warm-ups front page two exit tickets back page.
+This formatting reduces number copies needed, teachers will cut printed page half.
+Each student will receive half-page warm-up front exit ticket back.
+Grade Level Student Guided Notes In printable assignment, students will write notes guided notes chart.
+They will provide short answer response essential question reading using sentence stems guide responses.
+Students will answer two comprehension questions using sentence stems provide short, constructed responses based information readings.
+Foundation Student Guided Notes In printable assignment, students will fill blanks guided notes chart based information slide.
+They will choose multiple-choice options complete essential questions reading.
+Students will answer two comprehension questions choosing best answer multiple-choice options.
+Advanced Student Guided Notes In printable assignment, students will write notes guided notes chart.
+They will provide short answer response essential questions reading.
+Students will answer two comprehension questions providing short, constructed responses based information readings.

 Unit Plan # 5 45-60 min none 72C 720B